 Yes No

+Agreed in informals

-Has your country adopted any measures to provide, when appropriate, necessary items or quantities of substances for analytical or investigative purposes (art.
+83. Has your country adopted any measures to provide, when appropriate, necessary items or quantities of substances for analytical or investigative purposes (art.
 27, para.
 1 (c))?

+Yes No

+Agreed in informals

-Yes NoHas your country adopted any measures to facilitate effective coordination with law enforcement authorities of other States parties and promote the exchange of personnel or the posting of liaison officers (art.
+84. Has your country adopted any measures to facilitate effective coordination with law enforcement authorities of other States parties and promote the exchange of personnel or the posting of liaison officers (art.
 27, para.
 1 (d))?

 Yes No

+Agreed in informals

-Has your country adopted any measures to promote the exchange of information with other States parties on specific means and methods used by organized criminal groups, including routes and conveyances and the use of false identities, altered or false documents or other means of concealing their activities (art.
+85. Has your country adopted any measures to promote the exchange of information with other States parties on specific means and methods used by organized criminal groups, including routes and conveyances and the use of false identities, altered or false documents or other means of concealing their activities (art.
 27, para.
 1 (e))?

 Yes No

+Agreed in informals

-Has your country adopted any measures to promote the exchange of information and the coordination of administrative measures with other States parties for the purpose of early identification of the offences covered by the Convention (art.
+86. Has your country adopted any measures to promote the exchange of information and the coordination of administrative measures with other States parties for the purpose of early identification of the offences covered by the Convention (art.
 27, para.
 1 (f))?